adilaxmdv/WeatherApp/README.md

 -  **Pillow** - Python Imaging Library that support for opening, manipulating, and saving many different image file formats.

--  **Tkintor** - Tkinter is a Python used for developing GUI applications.
+-  **Tkinter** - Tkinter is a Python used for developing GUI applications.
 Graphical components like buttons, input fields , dropdowns can be added using this.

 -  **Requests** - As we are using the openweathermap API we need a HTTP library to send and make requests.
 Requests is a HTTP library we can make HTTP requests simpler and more human-friendly.